-Practice Good Health and Hygiene Habits
+Practice Good Health & Hygiene Habits

-Wash hands frequently with soap and water or alcohol-based hand sanitizer.
+- Wash hands frequently with soap and water or alcohol-based hand sanitizer. - Cover coughs and sneezes with tissues.
+Use N95 masks if you are ill. - Cough or sneeze into your upper sleeve, not your hands. - Stay healthy; eat a balanced diet, exercise daily, and get enough rest. - If you become ill, then stay home or in student housing and away from others as much as possible.

-- Cover coughs and sneezes with tissues. - Cough or sneeze into your upper sleeve, not your hands. - Stay healthy: Eat a balanced diet, exercise daily, and get enough rest. - If you become ill, then stay home or in student housing and away from others as much as possible. - Students, faculty, and staff should not come to school when sick. - Avoid close contact with people who are sick.
+Students, faculty, and staff should not come to school when sick.
+Avoid close contact with people who are sick.